-Train him or her to be aware that this type of feedback will not boost their own leadership stance, nor will it showcase their position and power in an effective way.
+Train him or her to be aware that this type of feedback will not boost their leadership stance, nor will it effectively showcase their position and power.
 Show the appointed manager the potential and significant damage it can cause to team dynamics, and their reputation.

 Remember to indicate the risk of losing their respect and commitment from their team, not to mention the embarrassment it can cause them.
 Show them it’s simply not worth it!

-One idea is to have the manager meet with their team members on a regular basis.
-The opportunity to connect regularly with their team is extremely beneficial for the working relationship and ultimate organisation success.
+One idea for successful management is to have the manager meet with their team members regularly.
+The opportunity to connect regularly with their team is extremely beneficial for the working relationship and ultimate organization success.

-Employees usually dread performance reviews as they are perceived as an opportunity for criticism, so it is important to re-position these meetings in a positive and engaging way as part of the strategy.
+Employees usually dread performance reviews as they are perceived as an opportunity for criticism, so it is important to re-position these meetings positively and engagingly as part of the strategy.

 This will enable a manager’s team to not view these one-on-ones as ‘review’ meetings but rather opportunities for ‘sharing’.